Talea Prepens

-Talea Prepens (born 28 December 2001) is a German sprinter.
+Talea Prepens (born 28 December 2001) is a German sprinter and bobsledder.
 She won the 2017 IAAF World U18 Championships title over 200 metres.
+She won a bronze medal in the two-woman bobsleigh at the 2026 European Championships.

-Career
+Biography

 She is from Cloppenburg and is a member of TV Cloppenburg as well as being trained by her father Harald Prepens.

-She won the 2017 IAAF World U18 Championships title over 200 metres in Nairobi, Kenya, at the age of 15 years-old.
+She won the 2017 IAAF World U18 Championships title over 200 metres in Nairobi, Kenya, at the age of 15 years old.
 She won this title despite being the youngest athlete in the field.
-She won the title with her second personal best achieved at the championships, running a time of 23.51 seconds in the final, having previously run 23.64 in the semi-finals.
+She won the title with her second personal best at the championships, running 23.51 seconds in the final, after running 23.64 in the semi-finals.

-At the 2019 European Athletics U20 Championships in Borås, she won bronze with the German relay team in the 4 x 100m relay alongside compatriots Kathleen Reinhardt, Denise Uphoff and Chiara Schimpf.
+At the 2019 European Athletics U20 Championships in Borås, she won bronze with the German relay team in the 4 × 100 m relay alongside compatriots Kathleen Reinhardt, Denise Uphoff, and Chiara Schimpf.

-In 2021, she won gold in the 2021 European Athletics U23 Championships in Tallinn in the 4x100m relay, alongside Lilly Kaden, Keshia Beverly Kwadwo and Sophia Junk.
+In 2021, she won gold in the 2021 European Athletics U23 Championships in Tallinn in the 4 × 100 m relay, alongside Lilly Kaden, Keshia Beverly Kwadwo, and Sophia Junk.
 She also finished in fourth place in the individual 200 metres at the Championships.

 She won back-to-back sprint doubles over 100 metres and 200 metres at the German Athletics U23 Championships in 2022 and 2023.
-She finished fourth in the 200m at the 2023 European Athletics U23 Championships in Espoo, Finland.
+She finished fourth in the 200 m at the 2023 European Athletics U23 Championships in Espoo, Finland.
 She competed at the delayed 2021 University Games in Chengdu, China in 2023 finishing sixth in the 100 metres.

-She ran a personal best 22.83 at the 2024 European Athletics Championships in Rome over 200 metres to qualify for the semi-finals.
-In the semi-final she ran 22.99 seconds to place fourth in her heat but did not proceed to the final.
+She ran a personal best of 22.83 over 200 metres at the 2024 European Athletics Championships in Rome to qualify for the semi-finals.
+In the semi-final, she ran 22.99 seconds to place fourth in her heat but did not proceed to the final.